david-bai00/PrivyDrop/README.md

     cd backend
     npm install

-    # Create and configure .env.development.local according to the instructions in backend/README.md
+    # Create and configure .env.development according to the instructions in backend/README.md

     npm run dev # Starts by default at http://localhost:3001
     ```